Magen David - Shield of David - מגן דוד

 Shield of David - The Lord

 Based on Shemot 3:14, “I will be What I will be” (אהיה אשר אהיה), King David regarded “The Master” (Alufo; אלופו) as his shield, as he says in Psalms 3:4, “But You, O Lord, are a shield about me, my glory, and the Lifter of my head.”
 King David did not consider God a star nor put his trust in the physical shield he carried during his battles.
 Instead, he did it for Alef: Alef (א) represents “Alufo Shel Olam” (אלופו של עולם), “The Master of the Universe.”
-(The hint of “the Lifter of my Head” is explained further down)
+Hence, King David chose the same Shield that protected Abrahm.
+(The hint of “the Lifter of my Head” is explained further down).

 The Six-pointed Star - City of David

-The hexagram, the six-pointed star, was widespread in ancient eastern cultures, for example, within Hinduism, Buddhism, and Jainism.
+The hexagram, the six-pointed star, was widespread in ancient Eastern cultures, such as Hinduism, Buddhism, and Jainism.
 Meanwhile, the star could also be found as a decorative symbol in synagogues, churches, and in Muslim culture.
-However, the six-pointed star can not be found anywhere in the City of David.
+However, the six-pointed star can not be found anywhere in the City of David in Jerusalem as a reference to the Magen David.

 An Explanation for the Carvings - The Obvious